jsmolka/blog/content/posts/a-new-hope/index.md

 date: 2022-10-29
 type: post
 ---
 The [previous post]({{<relref "posts/the-slow-finale">}}) was meant to mark the end of sprite and drizzle development.
 I achieved everything I ever wanted: a working programming language and a program large enough to prove its maturity to handle medium-scale problems.
 But some part of me just couldn't let it go.
-I love efficient programs and the fact that sprite could not run games at native speed bothered me, so I decided to make one final push toward performance.
+I love efficient programs, and the fact that sprite could not run games at native speed bothered me, so I decided to make one final push toward performance.

 ## Benchmark
 I didn't want to change much of sprite's code.
 I think it turned out quite readable for a single file, 1586 lines emulator.
 But the one thing I knew I had to remove was the overarching `class`.
 Each use of `this` went through the hash maps of the instance and its class, which is **slow**.
 How slow?
 Let's define a simple benchmark.